 Different Grades of Delrin in Rapid Prototyping

-Choosing delrin plastic as the right plastic for rapid prototyping comes with an understanding that it has many grades.
+Choosing Delrin plastics as the right plastic for rapid prototyping comes with an understanding that it has many grades.
 Each grade has its mechanical properties and is suitable for different purposes and machinable by different processes.
-Below are a few delrin plastic grades you could consider.
+Below are a few Delrin plastic grades you could consider.

 · Delrin 150

-This grade of Delrin is famous for its bettter mechanical properties over other types of acetals.
-This grade of Delrin offers exceptional strength and rigidity and has exceptional resistance to warpage even when subjected to high temperatures.
+Delrin 150 is famous for its better mechanical properties than other types of acetals.
+It offers exceptional strength and rigidity and has exceptional resistance to warpage even when subjected to high temperatures.